giftyhq/plugin-woocommerce/readme.txt

 The [Gifty for WooCommerce](https://gifty.nl) plugin enables you to accept Gifty gift cards in your WooCommerce shop.

-Your customers can enter their Gifty gift card code during checkout in the coupon field, and if the coupon is recognized the discount will be applied to the order.
+Your customers can enter their Gifty gift card code during checkout and in their cart.
+The gift card will then be applied as payment on the order.

 == Frequently Asked Questions ==

 = How can customers enter their gift card? =

-Entering gift card codes can be done through the coupon input that is already available on your checkout screen by default.
+Entering gift card codes can be done through the added gift card form on the cart page and during checkout.
+The gift card form on the cart page can be enabled or disabled in the plugin settings.

 = Can I sell gift cards with this plugin? =